us4useu/us4r-lite-user-docs/docs/content/first-use.md

 The device is delivered to the user pre-assembled and boxed.

-The user must connect the components and perform a setup before the first use (see: {numref}`Section %s <setup/system-setup>`.).
 The unboxing of the device should be performed with utmost care.

+The user must connect the components and set up the entire system as described in this section before running the first acquisition.

 :::{Caution}
 If the device was placed in an environment with climatic conditions that sharply diverge from normal office conditions, it should undergo a process of acclimatization before the first use.
 This comprises of leaving the device out of the transport packaging for a minimum of 12 hours.